-Please contact me, Dora Taylor, at firstname.lastname@example.org.
-I will discuss with you your student’s topic of interest, and the days and times that are convenient for your family.
+Please contact us at Arc101ForKids@proton.me.
+We will discuss with you your student’s topic of interest and the days and times that are convenient for your family.

 Individual Online Workshops

 The sessions are made up of four hours total of time online with a teacher.
 The exception is the Computer Drawing class which is 6 hours of class time.
 This amount of time allows us to present the subject to the student, work with them as they sketch their ideas, draw their plans to scale and provide the student time to gain model-making skills or a computer generated drawing.

 For students who are applying to a design school or school of architecture and require a portfolio, we offer four one-hour weekly sessions online to help the student develop a portfolio.

-The fee for the online classes is $175 USD or the equivalent in all other currencies.
+The fee for the class is $175 USD or the equivalent in all other currencies.